 4. Multiple companies have kickstarted new sustainability initiatives at the Summit, such as Kering’s launch of the Fashion Pact

-Impact in the future
+Impact in the Future

 Global Fashion Agenda is always striving to create impact through our work and we plan to announce new impact initiatives this year.
 Through our planned development to deliver Summit events in other regions including Southeast Asia, we also intend to create even more impact by reaching more people across the world.